jsr107/jsr107spec/README.md

 License
 -------

-The API is available under the usual Java Community Process license.
+The API is available under the Apache 2.0 license.

-The TCK is available under a restricted TCK license and must be licensed from Oracle as is the usual case with JSRs.
+The TCK is available under a restricted Standalone TCK (SATCK) license and must be licensed from Oracle as is the usual case with JSRs.

-The reference implementation is available under an Apache 2 license.
+The reference implementation is available under an Apache 2.0 license.

 For details please read the license in each source code file.

 Contributors
 ------------